Our Fourth Grade Curriculum

 Expressions, tenses, vocabulary, reading, writing, and answering questions.

-All four processes into the 1.000,000 house, Subtractions: borrowing from any house, Multiplication: 3-place with expansion and carrying to any house, Division: 3-place divisors in long division with and without, remainders, Word problems: more difficult in all processes; difference between; "all in the beginning," Factual mastery: timed tests on all processes, Fractions: conversations and related work up through simple adding and subtracting, Roman Numerals: 1-1,000's, Measurement (conversions): linear; liquid; weight; Metrics: measuring: simple computations, Other topics, rounding off in the 100's; simple line graphs; bar graphs; table graphs; pie graphs; pictographs.
-Centigrade and Fahrenheit.
-Decimals.
+All four processes into the 1.000,000 house, Subtractions: borrowing from any house, Multiplication: 3-place with expansion and carrying to any house, and multiplication properties, Division: 3-place divisors in long division with and without, remainders, Word problems: more difficult in all processes; difference between; "all in the beginning," Factual mastery: timed tests on all processes, Fractions: conversations and related work up through simple adding and subtracting, and mixed numbers, Roman Numerals: 1-1,000's, Measurement (conversions): linear; liquid; weight; Metrics: measuring: simple computations, Other topics: rounding off in the millions; simple line graphs; bar graphs; table graphs; pie graphs; pictographs, Centigrade and Fahrenheit, decimals, and solving equations.